General Information | Library Help and FAQ

 The library will not circulate the following reserve materials: dry erase markers and erasers, colored pencils, art kits, phone chargers, DVD drives and children’s “busy bags”.
 The library will not provide physical course reserve materials (print, DVD, CD).

 When classes are not in session, students may study in the library classroom.
 Students must bring their own laptops, dry erase markers and erasers.
 The classroom capacity is 12 people, including any library staff.
 Classroom users must remain at least six feet apart.
 Face coverings are always to be worn.

 SECOND FLOOR STUDY ROOMS

 The study rooms located on second floor of the library are now for individual use only.
 No eating is permitted.
-Face coverings may be removed while the door is closed.
-Face coverings must be worn upon exiting the room.
+Face coverings are required.

 PHYSICAL DISTANCING IN THE LIBRARY BUILDING

 Furniture has been arranged to insure 6 feet or more distance from library users.
 Do not move chairs or desks.
 Do not use workstations that have been restricted.
 The library has 4 black and white printers and one-color printer located throughout the first floor.
 Once you have sent your document to print, visit a terminal that is not currently in use to avoid lines.
 Follow stairwell instructions to create one path upward or downward, except in emergencies.
 Follow floor markings for pathways and physical distancing instructions.